Bachelor of Science in Physical Education

 See a Health, Physical Education and Recreation advisor for information on a recommended course sequence.

 A grade of C or higher in all PEP courses and an overall GPA of 2.75 is required.
-A grade of B or better is required in the internship (PEP A495).
+A minimum grade of B is required in the internship (PEP A495).

 - Satisfy the General University Requirements for Baccalaureate Degrees.